LaWebcapsule/directus9/docs/getting-started/quickstart.md

 ## 6. Set Roles & Permissions

-Directus comes with two built-in roles: Public and Admin.
+Directus9 comes with two built-in roles: Public and Admin.
 The Public Role determines what data is returned to non-authenticated users.
 Public comes with all permissions turned off and can be reconfigured with fully granular control to expose exactly what you want unauthenticated Users to see.
 The Admin role has full permissions and this cannot be changed.
 Aside from these built-in Roles, any number of new Roles can be created, all with fully customized, granular permissions.

-By Default, content entered into Directus will be considered private.
+By Default, content entered into Directus9 will be considered private.
 So permissions always start off set to the default of <span mi icon dngr>block</span> **No Access**, with full ability to reconfigure as desired.
 So, in order to have the API return our Items, let's add some read permissions.
 For simplicity's sake, we'll do this on the Public Role, instead of creating a new Role.